Muratcanisik4/CNN-Autoencoder/README.md

 # CNN-Autoencoder

-Please downloand Autoencoder Jupyter Source File and integrate into Google Colab.
+Please download Autoencoder Jupyter Source File and integrate it into Google Colab.

-Please download all .vhd files and integrate your FPGA software (Quartus, Vivado, Propel).
+Please download all .vhd files and integrate them your FPGA software (Quartus, Vivado, Propel).